 32. Kansas City Chiefs- Kristian Fulton, CB, LSU

-When I watch Fulton on tape, there’s one only 1 word I can use to accurately describe the way he plays: gum.
-He sticks to receivers the way gum sticks to almost everything, meaning he’s almost always in a position to make a play on the ball.
+When I watch Fulton on tape, there’s one only 1 word I can use to accurately describe the way he plays: glue.
+He sticks to receivers the way glue sticks to almost everything, meaning he’s almost always in a position to make a play on the ball.
 Throughout the offseason, the LSU corner has been labeled as “overrated” due to his tendency to allow big plays to happen.
 I’ll admit Fulton’s reaction speed sometimes causes him to mistrack the ball when it’s in the air, causing those big plays to happen.
 He also does get lost at times when he’s not on the line of scrimmage, as free releases do tend to give him a bit of trouble because he can’t dictate where the receiver’s going.